min2ha/ukwa-site/content/target/40322/index.en.md

   "start_date": "2016-05-03T10:00:00Z"
 }

-# Paisley for UK City of Culture 2021

 Site of a bid by the town of Paisley, Scotland, to be elected UK City of Culture in 2021.